 To get the ECC, you have to provide information such as:

 Keep in mind that you need other licenses when operating a hotel, including everything from an alcohol license to ensure fire safety.

-I recommend you check this document which is issued by the Department of Tourism in Manila.
-It shows the ‘Rules and regulations to govern the accreditation of hotels, tourists inns, motels, apartels, resorts, pension houses, and other accommodation establishments’.
+I recommend you check the regulations as stipulated by the Department of Tourism in Manila.
+It shows the ‘Rules and regulations to govern the accreditation of hotels, tourists inns, motels, apartments, resorts, pension houses, and other accommodation establishments.

 You can see different requirements related to the location, bedroom facilities and furnishing, front office/reception, housekeeping, and more.